luizbgomide/sovereign/feats.md

 - **Level 1**: Gain Heal as a bonus skill.
 You may attempt to stabilize one Mortally Wounded adjacent person per round as a Free action.
 When rolling Heal skill checks, roll 3d6 and drop the lowest die.
 You heal twice as many HP as usual when applying first aid after a battle.
 - **Level 2**: Your curative gifts count as magical healing.
 You can heal 1d6+Heal skill in damage to an adjacent wounded ally as a Main Action, potentially reviving them without any lingering Frailty.
 Each such application of healing adds 1 System Strain to the target, and the gift cannot be used on targets already at their maximum System Strain.

-## Henchkeeper

-You have a distinct knack for picking up lost souls who willingly do your bidding.
-You might induce them with promises of money, power, excitement, sex, or some other prize that you may or may not eventually grant.
-A henchman obtained with this Feat will serve in loyal fashion until clearly betrayed or placed in unacceptable danger.
-Henchmen are not “important” people in their society, and are usually marginal sorts, outcasts, the desperate, or other persons with few options.

-You can use more conventional pay or inducements to acquire additional henchmen, but these extra hirelings are no more loyal or competent than your pay and treatment can purchase.

-- **Level 1**: Gain Lead as a bonus skill.
-You can acquire henchmen within 24 hours of arriving in a community, assuming anyone is suitable hench material.
-These henchmen will not fight except to save their own lives, but will escort you on adventures and risk great danger to help you.
-Most henchmen will have the combat statistics of a normal adult from their culture.
-You can have one henchmen at a time for every three character levels you have, rounded up.
-You can release henchmen with no hard feelings at any plausible time and pick them back up later should you be without a current henchman.
-- **Level 2**: Your henchmen are remarkably loyal and determined, and will fight for you against anything but clearly overwhelming odds.
-Whether through natural competence or their devotion to you, they’re treated as 2 HD combatants from their culture.
-You can make faithful henchmen out of skilled and highly-capable NPCs, but this requires that you actually have done them some favor or help that would reasonably earn such fierce loyalty.

 ## Impervious Defense ⚔️